Google Sheep View 360 and the Faroe Islands

 The Faroe Islands are a scenic archipelago in the middle of the North Sea.
-Its population is about 50,000 people plus nearly twice that number of sheep.
-The island chain is almost equidistant from Iceland, Norway and the UK, and tourism forms an important source of income.
+They have a population of about 50,000 people, plus nearly twice that number of sheep.
+The island chain is almost equidistant from Iceland, Norway and the UK.

-The filming of highways and byways by Google Maps and Street View is carried out using rotating cameras mounted onto car roofs.
-Places that don’t have tarmacked roads are at a disadvantage, as it is difficult and expensive to properly photograph these more rural areas.
+Google Maps and Street View film roads and streets using rotating cameras mounted onto car roofs.
+Places that don’t have tarmacked roads are at a disadvantage.
+It is difficult and expensive to properly photograph more rural areas.

 Success With Viral Marketing #wewantgooglestreetview

 Google Street View has a scheme to enable professional photographers and community groups to capture hard-to-reach places.
 Their 360-degree cameras are available for loan.
 However, there are only a limited number of cameras available and the application process is competitive.